lukso-network/docs/docs/standards/nft-2.0/02-LSP4-Digital-Asset-Metadata.md

 }
 ```

 The value attached to this key is a [`JSONURL`](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-2-ERC725YJSONSchema.md#jsonurl).
 It represents a reference to a [JSON file describing the **Digital Asset**](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-4-DigitalAsset-Metadata.md#lsp4metadata).
-The file can be stored on a centralised or decentralised storage.
+The file can be stored on centralized or decentralized storage.

 ### LSP4Creators